cmmurin/North-Carolina-County-Premature-Deaths/README.md

 # North Carolina County Premature Deaths
 This is a data repository about each North Carolina County's premature death rates and average poor mental health days for the year 2015.
+The data is National Public Health data provided by Professor Gotzler at UNC Chapel Hill.
 ## Contents
 The repository contains a [Python notebook](https://github.com/cmmurin/North-Carolina-County-Premature-Deaths/blob/main/Creating%20a%20Subset/Creating_a_Subset%20(1).ipynb) explaining how to make a subset from a .csv.
   - This notebook was made using Google CoLab, but will work in anything that supports .ipynb files.